 —The Deseret News

 The Road to Somewhere: An American Memoir is my first book.
 The back of the cover says, “A photo memoir of one man’s journey through America that is as sprawling and chaotic as the country itself.”
 Contains 55,000 miles and 416 colorful pages with a map and an index.
 Published by W. W. Norton.
+Available at Amazon, Barnes & Noble, Powell’s Books, Indiebound, or an independent bookstore near you.

 The Road to Somewhere is an unusual and seductive book, one that speaks honestly and without pretension about contemporary ambivalence and anxiety, and the countless miles we travel looking for answers.
 By the time he was twenty-eight, James A. Reeves had bounced through numerous jobs — everything from a carpet salesman and barista to an elementary school teacher and record label owner — eventually finding himself settled in New York in the early aughts, with the country itself on the verge of a breakdown.
 While working at a design studio and teaching, whenever he could find a few days he would buy a ticket to anywhere cheap, rent a car, and drive in the direction of whatever towns struck his fancy — Truth & Consequences, Delta, Dinosaur — racing blindly through the back roads of the country.
 He was troubled by his aimless career path and his inability to know what should come next on the way to manhood, to a meaningful life, and he found himself unable to resist comparing his choices to the more straightforward and honorable path followed by his grandfather and, to a lesser degree, his father.